MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 # Deploy an Azure virtual machine with the Azure SDK for Go

 [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) is the cornerstone of managing your storage and compute resources distributed throughout Azure.
-It groups these resources together in a logical container, allowing them to link together easily and be managed as a group.
-Most importantly from an operations standpoint, it allows for using templates to deploy resources.
-Once created, resource groups can have their resource information exported as a template, which can then have some values supplied during resource creation via deployment that create distinct, but functionally identical, deployments to the original.
+It groups resources together in a logical container, allowing them to link together and be managed as a group.
+Most importantly from an operational standpoint, it allows the use of templates to deploy resources.
+Once created, resource groups can have their resource information exported as a template.
+These templates can be used to produce topologically identical deployments across an organization.

 This quickstart focuses on how to deploy an existing template with Go.
-While it's easy to work with tools like the Azure CLI to create resources from a deployment, this is an easy way to get you familiar with the functionality and conventions of the SDK while still performing a useful and common task.
+While it's easy to work with tools like the Azure CLI to create resources from a deployment template, this quickstart will help get you familiar with the functionality and conventions of the SDK while performing a useful task.
 At the end of this quickstart you will have a running VM that you can log into with a username and password.

 [!INCLUDE [quickstarts-free-trial-note](includes/quickstarts-free-trial-note.md)]

 <!-- Includes the 'Launch Azure Cloud Shell' section -->
 [!INCLUDE [cloud-shell-try-it.md](includes/cloud-shell-try-it.md)]

 If you choose to install and use the CLI locally, this quickstart requires that you are running the Azure CLI version 2.0.4 or later.
 Run `az --version` to make sure your CLI install meets this requirement.
-If you need to install or upgrade, see [Install Azure CLI 2.0](/cli/azure/install-azure-cli).
+If you need to install or upgrade, see [Install the Azure CLI 2.0](/cli/azure/install-azure-cli).

 ## Install the Azure SDK for Go